RomanVelnar/RomanVelnar/README.md

 - 👋 Hi, I’m @RomanVelnar
 - 👀 I’m interested in anything technology related
-- 🌱 I’m currently learning Javascript and its libraries
+- 🌱 I’m currently learning React
 - 💞️ I’m looking to collaborate on any type of projects
 - 📫 How to reach me roman.velnar@gmail.com